edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 When we run `pdm run test-publish`, this script:
+1. Gets the package name with `pdm show --name`, replacing dashes (`-`) with underscores (`_`).
-1. Gets the current version with `pdm show --version`
+2. Gets the current version with `pdm show --version`.
-2. Changes the package version to a patch bump of that version with `.dev{date in seconds}` appended.
+3. Changes the package version to a patch bump of that version with `.dev{date in seconds}` appended.
 This is a [developmental release](https://peps.python.org/pep-0440/#developmental-releases) format.
-3. Publishes the package on TestPyPI
+4. Publishes the package on TestPyPI.
-4. Returns the package version to its original value
+5. Returns the package version to its original value.

 Let's run it!
 <!-- #endregion -->